 Scaffolding are temporary structures that allow workers to reach heights and move more freely than they would be able to if they were just using a ladder.
 Construction workers in almost every facet of the construction industry employ scaffolding as a means of building new buildings and repairing already existing structures.

 While workers are using these structures they face many dangers and are at an increased risk of injury.
 Workers who are performing construction, maintenance, or repair at any height are already at risk for injuries, oftentimes scaffolding adds another element of danger.
 This is particularly true when OSHA regulations are not followed.
+If you or a loved one has suffered any of the below injuries, it is imperative to contact an experienced Arkansas scaffolding work injury lawyer immediately.
 Some of the most common reasons for a scaffolding accident include:

 Improper scaffold construction: OSHA has established and published a very detailed and specific set of specifications for how scaffolding should be constructed and maintained.
 That being said when scaffolding is not constructed or maintained properly it can lead to accidents and injuries.

 Scaffolding not properly inspected: Related to properly constructing scaffolding, OSHA has established that all scaffolding needs to be regularly inspected to ensure that it is still in conformity with OSHA specifications.
 These inspections need to be conducted by a specially-trained worker within the construction industry.
 They will be required to know the nuances of scaffolding, how it is constructed, and how it should be maintained.